ivanhofer/typesafe-i18n/README.md

 <!-- ------------------------------------------------------------------------------------------ -->
 <!-- ------------------------------------------------------------------------------------------ -->

+## Integration with other services

-## Importer
+### Importer

-In order to import language files that come from an API, spreadsheet or JSON-files `typesafe-i18n` provides an `importer` functionality.
+In order to import language files that come from an API, spreadsheet or JSON-files, `typesafe-i18n` provides an `importer` functionality.
 You have to write your own logic to get the data, then map it to a dictionary-representation and then call the `storeTranslationToDisk` function.
 Here is an example how this could look like:

 > Please share your implementation in a PR. `typesafe-i18n` wants to provide built-in importer-packages in the future.